 For more information

-For help on general questions (e.g., housing, scholarships and the like), see the Graduate School of Arts and Sciences FAQ.
+For general questions (e.g., housing, scholarships and more), see the Graduate School of Arts and Sciences FAQ.

 "The NEJS department has provided an intellectually challenging, supportive environment in which to pursue my doctoral studies.
 My adviser and other faculty members have been more than generous with their time and knowledge.
 They have challenged me to deepen my knowledge, pursue new areas of interest, and maintain the highest academic standards.
 My fellow graduate students have created a cooperative, intellectually stimulating atmosphere in which we share our research and support each other as we make our way through the program."